 - High Deductible Health Plan: provides you with essential medical coverage at a lower per-pay-period premium in exchange for a higher deductible and out-of-pocket maximum.

-- Health Plan members experience lowest out of pocket costs when they utilize North Kansas City Hospital (including the Outpatient Pharmacy) and Meritas providers
+- Health Plan members experience lowest out of pocket costs when they utilize North Kansas City Hospital (including the Outpatient Pharmacy) and Meritas providers.

 What benefits can I enroll?

 You can enroll in health, dental, vision, medical and dependent care flexible spending accounts.
 Additional life, disability and voluntary benefits are available to eligible employees.

 The amount you pay for healthcare services before your health insurance begins to pay.